 \section{Proposed Approach}

-We aim to improve the quality of representations learned from transactional event sequences by introducing an auxiliary modality derived from textual behavioral descriptions.
+We aim to improve the quality of representations learned from transactional event sequences by introducing an auxiliary textual modality that verbalizes statistical properties of user behavior.
 To this end, we propose a three-stage pipeline, \methodname, illustrated in Figure~\ref{fig:pipeline}, which maps raw transaction sequences into rich embeddings suitable for downstream tasks.

 Let $T_i = {x_1, x_2, \dots, x_n}$ denote the transaction sequence for client $i$, where each $x_j$ contains timestamped categorical and numerical attributes (e.g., amount, merchant category).
-As shown in Fig.~\ref{fig:pipeline}A, we first compute a vector of summary features $s_i$ that aggregates behavioral patterns over the sequence: frequency of activity, merchant diversity, transaction types, temporal coverage, and income-expense structure.
-Categorical statistics are transformed into meaningful textual descriptions rather than raw indices.
-See Appendix~\ref{sec:appendix_generation} for the prompt template and a sample generated description.
-This profile is then serialized into a textual prompt (Fig.~\ref{fig:pipeline}B), which is passed to a frozen instruction-tuned LLM (Fig.~\ref{fig:pipeline}C) to generate a natural language description $d_i$ of the client’s behavior (Fig.~\ref{fig:pipeline}D).
+As shown in Fig.~\ref{fig:pipeline}a, we first compute a vector of summary features $s_i$ that aggregates behavioral patterns over the sequence: frequency of activity, merchant diversity, transaction types, temporal coverage, and income-expense structure.
+Behavioral features are then transformed into meaningful textual descriptions rather than raw indices, allowing these summaries to be further enriched with the semantic knowledge of the LLM.
+The prompt template and a sample generated description are presented in Appendix~\ref{sec:appendix_generation}.
+This profile is then serialized into a textual prompt (Fig.~\ref{fig:pipeline}b), which is passed to a frozen instruction-tuned LLM (Fig.~\ref{fig:pipeline}c) to generate a natural language description $d_i$ of the client’s behavior (Fig.~\ref{fig:pipeline}d).
 The prompt includes a system message and a structured representation of $s_i$ designed to elicit coherent and interpretable responses.

 Simultaneously, the raw sequence $T_i$ is processed by a GRU-based sequence encoder (Fig.~\ref{fig:pipeline}G) trained under a self-supervised CoLES objective~\citep{babaev2022coles}, where each training example consists of two overlapping subsequences (positives) and contrastive negatives from other clients.
 This produces the sequence embedding $z_i^{\text{seq}}$ optimized to capture client-specific behavioral dynamics.
-In parallel, the description $d_i$ is passed through a frozen multilingual sentence encoder (Fig.~\ref{fig:pipeline}F), producing the text embedding $z_i^{\text{text}}$ (Fig.~\ref{fig:pipeline}E) via mean pooling.
+In parallel, the description $d_i$ is passed through a frozen multilingual sentence encoder (Fig.~\ref{fig:pipeline}f) with mean pooling, producing the text embedding $z_i^{\text{text}}$ enriched with raw statistical features derived from the original sequence.